Rick Telander: Career

-After graduating from Northwestern, Telander was drafted by the Kansas City Chiefs in 1971 but was cut in training camp.
+After graduating from Northwestern, Telander was drafted in the eighth round by the Kansas City Chiefs in 1971.
+He was cut in training camp.
 He wrote a book about this experience in 2004, Like a Rose, which was made into a short film by NFL Films in 2013.
 Soon after, he began his career as a freelance writer, becoming a Special Contributor to Sports Illustrated in 1973.
 It was that year he went to New York and wrote a lengthy piece entitled "They Always Come Home Again" about college basketball players who return to their city courts in the summer.
 The next year he moved to New York, where he played basketball on city playgrounds and wrote the book Heaven Is A Playground, which later was made into a movie starring D.B.
 Sweeney.
 In the 1980s, Telander was a Senior Writer at Sports Illustrated and was quickly recognized as a rising star.As the college football beat writer in the mid-1980s, he reported on the scandals that plagued the University of Miami, University of Oklahoma, University of South Carolina, and Southern Methodist University.
 He also observed what he believed to be hypocrisy by the National Collegiate Athletic Association as the college athletes would help the NCAA and the member schools make money, yet wouldn't share in the wealth.

 His story about South Carolina’s Tommy Chaikin and the dangers of steroid use, "The Nightmare of Steroids", appeared in SI’s Oct.
 24, 1988 issue.
 Telander's 1990 book The Hundred-Yard Lie addressed the problems in college football.